PlainsightAI/legacy-docs/rules.md

 ### event_occurred_before

 Description:
-	This is a predicate that allows you to evaluate whether an event occurred before a given time.
+	This predicate allows you to evaluate whether an event occurred before a given time.

 Fields:
 * type - "event occurred before"